-This blog is for all people who have a passion for gardening.
+This blog is for all people who have a passion for gardening or for those who are beginning gardeners.
+I will share with you gardening DIY projects, tips for a healthy landscape, fun plants to grow, and the basics of gardening “How To…”.
 I look forward to sharing my gardening experience with you and I hope that you will comment and share your gardening experiences with me.
 Gardening is a glorious experience that deserves to be shared!
 Continue reading “For the Love of Gardening”

 Quote of the Day